DomenicoHyatt/gostart/README.md

 ## Go tool doesn't do everything

 Coming from other languages/environments, you may expect that `go` is a full package management solution.
-It isn't!
-The following FAQ entries might be useful:
+It isn't*  The following FAQ entries might be useful:

   * [How do I set up multiple workspaces?](#faq7)
   * [Can I create a package outside of $GOPATH?](#faq8)